 If supported by the capture program, the virtual camera can be used to output video with alpha transparency.
 To make use of this, a fully transparent PNG needs to be loaded as the background image.
 Starting with version 1.13.25, such an image can be found in VSeeFace_Data\StreamingAssets

 .
 Partially transparent backgrounds are supported as well.
 Please note that using (partially) transparent background images with a capture program that do not support RGBA webcams can lead to color errors.
-OBS and Streamlabs OBS support ARGB video camera capture, but require some additional setup.
+OBS supports ARGB video camera capture, but require some additional setup.
 Apparently, the Twitch video capturing app supports it by default.

-To setup OBS or Streamlabs OBS to capture video from the virtual camera with transparency, please follow these settings.
+To setup OBS to capture video from the virtual camera with transparency, please follow these settings.
 The important settings are:

 As the virtual camera keeps running even while the UI is shown, using it instead of a game capture can be useful if you often make changes to settings during a stream.